jsfenfen/990-xml-reader/README.md

 ## xirsx -- command line
-Use the object_id to reference a particular filing.
+Installing the library will also install the xirsx command line tool, which uses the IRS' object_ids to reference a particular filing.
+This will just spit out the string representation of an ordered dictionary for the entire filing.

-		$ xirsx --list_schedules 201642229349300909
+		$ xirsx 201642229349300909
-		['ReturnHeader990x', u'IRS990', u'IRS990ScheduleA',
-		 u'IRS990ScheduleB', u'IRS990ScheduleD', u'IRS990ScheduleM',
-		 u'IRS990ScheduleO']
+		OrderedDict([(u'Return', OrderedDict([(u'@xmlns'  < ..lengthy output.. >

+To get a json version, use "--format json", i.e. `$ xirsx --format json 201642229349300909`.

-Save the entire filing object to a file (note that we are redirecting the output using the '>' operator):
+Save the entire filing object to a file  as json (note that we are redirecting the output using the '>' operator) like this:

 		$ xirsx --format json 201642229349300909 > 2016.json